 Red Sled – by Lita Judge – The illustrations and simplicity of this book are adorable.
 Our two year old also started saying “Alleyoooop!” because of this book which is pretty hilarious.
 It took me a couple days to figure out where he had heard the word.
 Then we read this book again.
 This book has minimal words and more sounds like scrunching of the snow etc. Something about this really appeals to some kiddos – mine especially.

 Winter is Here – by Kevin Henkes, Illustrated by Laura Dronzek – This book follows all the things that winter brings.
-Our toddler really fixated on the mittens aspect.
+Our toddler really fixated on the mittens aspect, and all the other kids winter gear.
 It’s a beautifully illustrated and descriptive book about things winter brings.
 There’s also a board book version which would have been great when he was in the tearing books up stage.

 The Mitten – by Jan Brett – This Ukrainian story of a boy who requests his grandma knit him white mittens.
 He drops one in the snow, and it becomes a home for many different animals.
 Then the boy finds it on his way home.
 Part folky, part imaginative – this one really captured the imagination of our toddler.